 Update: I have decided to walk my talk and have set up my own RV-based Etsy shop.
-The name of the shop is A Bum's Booty.
+The name of the shop is Coins Currency and More.
 I'll post regular updates on the blog page for those who are interested in seeing my progress.
 I have also created an Etsy Team for RV full-timers who are running an Etsy business out of their RV.
 The name of the team is called Etsy On Wheels.

 Etsy is another great (FREE) way to get into a business of your own.